19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b) shall, where the marriage has been dissolved (otherwise than by death) or has been annulled, be revoked upon the Board being notified of the dissolution or annulment of the marriage.

+(6C) The minimum sum set aside or topped-up by a member shall be utilised as follows:

+(a) such amount (if any) as the Board may determine shall be deposited in the member’s retirement account for the payment of the premium referred to in section 27L(1); and

+[22/2010 wef 01/01/2011]

+(b) any remaining amount may be —

-(6C) The minimum sum may be deposited with an approved bank or in a retirement account or used to purchase an approved annuity from an insurer.
+(i) deposited with an approved bank or in the member’s retirement account; or

+(ii) used to purchase an approved annuity from an insurer.

+[22/2010 wef 01/01/2011]

-[15/2006 wef 01/07/2006]
+[18/2009 wef 01/09/2009]

-[10/94]

 (6CA) For the purposes of subsections (6)(a) and (6C), where a member becomes entitled under subsection (2)(a) to withdraw the sum standing to his credit in the Fund, the Board shall, if required by any regulations made under section 77(1), transfer from that sum to his retirement account, towards the maintenance of the minimum sum, such amount as may be prescribed in those regulations.

-[18/2009 wef 20/08/2009]

 (6D) The Minister may, by order published in theGazette—